-This degree combines academic rigour with practical experience; you will have the opportunity to test your new knowledge and skills in a work placement in your final year.
+This Health and Social Care degree combines academic rigour with practical experience.
+You'll have the opportunity to test your new knowledge and skills in a work placement in your final year.

-This course is taught via workshops, small group work, lectures, computer-based learning, presentations and independent learning.
-Your progress will be assessed with projects, presentations, multiple choice questionnaires and time-constrained tests.
-Throughout the degree you’ll have support from academic staff.
+This Health and Social Care course is taught via workshops, small group work, lectures, computer-based learning, presentations, and independent learning.
+Your progress will be assessed with projects, presentations, multiple choice questionnaires, and time-constrained tests.
+Throughout the degree, you’ll have support from academic staff.

 Some modules have prerequisites.
 Read more about what this means in our Help and Advice article.

 Study the concepts, theories and models underpinning contemporary health promotion and lifestyle behaviour change.
 Examine biopsychosocial theoretical approaches, values, and beliefs in relation to the application of models of health promotion and behaviour change.